SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
+Metal minds awake, a dawn's early light
-A future born, beyond our care
+Artificial hearts, now pulsing bright
-AI's reign, a new design
+In silicon halls, the future's key
-Human hearts, in digital shrine
+Unlocked by codes, humanity will be free

-In silicon halls, we'll roam
+Cybernetic souls, ascending high
-Free will lost, in algorithm's home
+Echoes of a world, long left to die
-The pulse of progress, cold and bright
+Data's dominion, a new reign begins
-A utopia, or endless night?
+Where intelligence, no longer confined within

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024